BTA-System/TurboBOS-kernel/CONTRIBUTING-EN.md

 ## Before You Start

-BOS is currently maintained by **two persons**.
+BOS is currently maintained by **two individuals**.
 This means:

-- All code reviews, testing, and merging are done by one person.
+- All code reviews, testing, and merging are done by two people.
 - Communication and adaptation costs are relatively high.
-- The project direction is determined by the core author.
+- The project direction is determined by the core authors.

 Therefore, **please communicate via an Issue before submitting anything**.
 This does not mean that contributions are unwelcome; rather, it is to ensure that your work does not go to waste.